Not sure if The Human Bean is right for you?

 Potential Mitigations

-- Speaking with existing franchisees provides direct insight into the quality and competence of the management team.
+- Speaking with current franchisees often reveals the true quality and competence of the franchisor's management team.

 Private Equity Ownership